morpho-org/metamorpho/certora/README.md

 ## Interactions with other contracts

-MetaMorpho interacts with Morpho Blue and with the loan token of the vault.
-This section details how those calls are checked to be scoped, which ensures the safety of MetaMorpho.
+This section details how externals calls are checked to be scoped, which ensures the safety of MetaMorpho.

+### Reentrancy

+MetaMorpho only interacts with Morpho Blue and with the loan token of the vault.
+This is checked in [`Reentrancy.spec`](specs/Reentrancy.spec).
+Informally, the loan token and the markets of MetaMorpho are trusted.
+The former is known upfront by users, while markets are added through a timelock mechanism, which allows users (or by proxy, the guardian) to make sure that this addition is aligned with the desired risk profile.

 ### Consistent asset